packem/packem/docs/the-plugin-system.md

     ```module.exports = class FunkyApple extends PackemPlugin {}```

-- A correctly defined plugin has access to any option(s) passed to it via using `this.pluginConfig` (a prototype property available on `PackemPlugin` sub-classes).
-For example, if you pass an option `isCool: true` to the plugin, you can refer to it by using `this.pluginConfig` anywhere in your plugin's class.
+- A correctly defined plugin has access to any option(s) passed to it via using `this.pluginConfig` (a prototype property available for every plugin).
+For example, if you pass an option `isCool: true` to the plugin, you can refer to it by using `this.pluginConfig` anywhere in your plugin's class whereby it returns an object.
 - If no options are to be passed to a plugin, you must indicate that it is available so that the object notion is not broken.
 A YAML-compliant truthy boolean is preferable, particularly `on`.
 Other truthy booleans include `ON`, `yes` and `YES`, `true` and `TRUE`.
 For example, `packem-custom-addon-plugin: on` is correct.
 - **Plugins are executed in order of definition (FIFO &mdash; First In, First Out)**.
 Other bundlers like webpack would pipe several loaders but Packem decided to execute plugins in order of definition to make configuring much less of a pain.